oguayasa/tobii_pro_wrapper/README.md

-# PsychoTobii
+# tobii_pro_wrapper

-Helpful functions for working with with the new Tobii Pro SDK v 1.0 for Python, along with essential eye-tracking routines.
+TobiiHelper class and helpful functions for working with with the new Tobii Pro SDK v 1.0 for Python, along with essential eye-tracking routines.

 Currently provides all functionality for running a FULL CALIBRATION